B1naryShad0w/peripheral-vision-feedback/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to Frame View!
 We welcome contributions from the open source community to help improve and expand the functionality of the project.

 ## Ways to Contribute